-6.3.5 Stage 2.
+4.3.5 Stage 2.
 Dimensionality reduction

-Having the block genotype matrix, the first stage is to apply a dimensionality reduction to the block matrix X using the RidgeReduction class.
-After RidgeReduction is initialized, dimensionality reduction is accomplished within two steps:
+Having the block genotype matrix, the first stage is to apply a dimensionality reduction to the block matrix X using the RidgeReducer.
+After RidgeReducer is initialized, dimensionality reduction is accomplished within two steps:

-- Model fitting, performed by the RidgeReduction.fit function, which fits multiple ridge models within each block x. - 2.
-Model transformation, performed by the RidgeReduction.transform function, which produces a new block matrix where each column represents the prediction of one ridge model applied within one block.
+- 1. Model fitting, performed by the RidgeReducer.fit function, which fits multiple ridge models within each block x. - 2.
+Model transformation, performed by the RidgeReducer.transform function, which produces a new block matrix where each column represents the prediction of one ridge model applied within one block.

 This approach to model building is generally referred to as stacking.
 We call the starting block genotype matrix the level 0 matrix in the stack, denoted by X_0 , and the output of the ridge reduction step the level 1 matrix, denoted by X_1 .
-As one of its initialization, the RidgeReduction class generates (or receives) a list of ridge regularization values (here referred to as alpha).
-Since ridge models are indexed by these alpha values, RidgeReduction will generate one ridge model per value of alpha provided, which in turn will produce one column per block in X_0 .
-Therefore, the final dimensions of X_1 for a single phenotype will be $N \times (L \times K)$, where L is the number of header blocks in X_0 and K is the number of alpha values provided to RidgeReduction.
+The RidgeReducer class is initialized with a list of ridge regularization values (here referred to as alpha).
+Since ridge models are indexed by these alpha values, the RidgeReducer will generate one ridge model per value of alpha provided, which in turn will produce one column per block in X_0 .
+Therefore, the final dimensions of X_1 for a single phenotype will be $N \times (L \times K)$, where L is the number of header blocks in X_0 and K is the number of alpha values provided to the RidgeReducer.
 In practice, we can estimate a span of alpha values in a reasonable order of magnitude based on guesses at the heritability of the phenotype we are fitting.